-Full TitleA Phase 1/2 Dose Escalation and Dose Expansion Study of BA3021 in Patients with Advanced Solid Tumors
+Full TitleA Phase 1/2 Dose Escalation and Dose Expansion Study of BA3021 Alone and in Combination with Nivolumab in Patients with Advanced Solid Tumors

 The purpose of this study is to determine the highest dose of the investigational drug BA3021 that can be given safely in patients with advanced solid tumors that cannot be cured with standard therapies.
 BA3021 is an antibody drug conjugate (ADC).
 ADCs have two parts: the antibody targets cancer cells and the other part (a chemotherapy drug attached to the antibody) kills cancer cells.

 The antibody part of BA3021 was designed to stick to a protein called ROR2, which is found on certain types of cancer cells.
 The cell-killing part of BA3021 is the chemotherapy drug monomethyl auristatin E (MMAE).
 When the antibody part of BA3021 sticks to ROR2, the ADC goes inside the cell, MMAE is released, and the chemotherapy drug kills the cancer cell.
 BA3021 is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: